projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 in, rather than switching to where the vCPU is scheduled out.
 As a result, post-work is introduced for this purpose.

-The hypervisor pauses a vCPU before an I/O request is delivered to SOS.
+The hypervisor pauses a vCPU before an I/O request is delivered to Service VM.
 Once the I/O request emulation is completed, a client notifies the hypervisor by a hypercall.
 The hypervisor will pick up that request, do the post-work, and resume the guest vCPU.
 The post-work takes care of